 Mental disorders are conditions that disrupt a person’s thinking, feeling, mood, ability to relate to others, and daily functioning; as such, it is important for anyone who suspects that he or she may have a mental disorder (or who suspects that someone close to him or she may have a mental disorder) to seek professional help in order to make sure that his or her diagnosis is accurate and appropriate treatment can be provided.
 Accordingly, the following discussion refers only to those mental health disorders that are highly prevalent in the general population and which are often associated with a significant degree of impairment to a person’s quality of life.

-Here research recommends regarding how psychological sicknesses can prompt helpless dental wellbeing:
+Here research recommends how psychological sicknesses can prompt helpless dental wellbeing:

-- Abuse of alcohol, caffeine, and tobacco is often resulted from mental health issues, which also have tooth decay as a consequence.
+- Abuse of alcohol, caffeine, and tobacco often results from mental health issues, which also have tooth decay as a consequence.

 - Mental health issues results often in less concern for oneself, This less concern has a direct impact when oral hygiene is also not in the margin of concern anymore.

-- Person can even get into over-brushing due to bipolar affective diorder that might harm gums and cause dental scraped area, mucosal cuts, or gingival gashes.
+- A person can even get over-brushing due to bipolar affective disorder that might harm gums and cause dental scraped areas, mucosal cuts, or gingival gashes.

 - Bipolar patients treated with lithium have a higher probabilities of being infected by xerostomia and stomatitis.

 - Eating disorders which can also be related mental disorders also lead to oral health issues.

 - Drugs used for mental health also have a negative impact or the teeth.